benlten/HoneyPotter/README.md

 # HoneyPotter

-**Synthetic distractor factory for robustness experiments.** Honeypotter crafts non-semantic pattern families—checkers, stripes, blobs, textures, and ViT-friendly moirés—that lure vision models into confident mistakes.
+**Synthetic distractor factory for robustness experiments.** Honeypotter crafts non-semantic pattern families—checkers, stripes, blobs, textures, and ViT-focused moirés—that lure vision models into confident mistakes.
 Use it to benchmark steal-rate, calibration, and OOD behaviour without collecting new data.

 <p align="center">
   <a href="https://benlten.github.io/HoneyPotter">Website</a> ·